w3c/adapt/explainers/symbols.md

 We're working closely with BCI on this approach, which is comprised of the following:

-* **The use of (upcoming) Bliss Unicode code points to encode a concept.**
+* **The use of Bliss Unicode code points to encode a concept.**

   A font then maps these code points into the appropriate symbol for the user.

   The code points are under Unicode Consortium review.

+* **A registry of concepts (BCI code point sets) for authors to look up.**

+  The [W3C AAC Symbol Registry](#the-w3c-aac-symbol-registry) is described below.

 * **Use of the `<ruby>` element for presentation&mdash;with an attribute to indicate this is a symbol.**

   The idea is that the browser will not display such elements by default, but will do if the user has expressed a preference for symbols to be shown.

-* **A registry of concepts (BCI code point sets) for authors to look up.**

-  The [W3C AAC Symbol Registry](#the-w3c-aac-symbol-registry) is described below.

 Here's an example of what some mark-up might look like (you would need a font that supports Bliss' code points in order for this to render correctly)...